 I have given the figures before in the main Chamber, but they bear repeating.
 In Nottingham, our primary education has come so far on such a rapid journey, and I am proud that we have broadly reached the national average for key stage 2 outcomes.
 That is not the best or only measure, but it is a significant one.
 But that success masks significant inequalities between boys and girls, because 70% of girls reach that expected standard for reading, writing and maths combined, while the same is true for only 59% of boys.
 In different primaries in my constituency, 76% of girls meet the expected standard but only 35% of boys, or 79% and 40%, or 92% and 50%.
 Of the 29 primary schools in my constituency for which I have data, boys have worse outcomes in 26 of them, and in 17 schools the attainment gap is over 10%.
 The differences are greatest in the poorest and least diverse communities.

 That is a significant challenge that is replicated across the country.
 White British children who are eligible for free school meals are consistently the lowest performing group.
 In 2015, only 595 white British boys who were eligible for free school meals achieved level 4 or better in reading, writing and maths—21 percentage points behind the national average.
-Furthermore, only one in 4 white British boys eligible for free school meals will achieve five GCSEs at A* to C, whereas the national average is almost 60%.
+Furthermore, only one in four white British boys eligible for free school meals will achieve five GCSEs at A* to C, whereas the national average is almost 60%.
 This is a story in which groups of children—always the poorest, often the boys and particularly white British boys—start behind, and that gap grows.

 There are many factors in creating that gap, including stereotyping and bias at home or even within education, stress at home, and parents’ negative views towards education, which can damage young people’s potential and aspirations.
 I have been a chair of school governors in my community for a decade, and I frequently see the parental attitude to education reflected in the child’s.
-The parents did not enjoy their time at school and they pass that on to their children in a sort of self-defeat, not daring not live a full life because of the disappointments of the past.
+The parents did not enjoy their time at school and they pass that on to their children in a sort of self-defeat, not daring to live a full life because of the disappointments of the past.

 Our two brilliant universities, the University of Nottingham and Nottingham Trent University, provide great outreach programmes—I suspect they include Mansfield—for which they visit schools.
 I have observed those lessons, and the kids come out bursting with ideas.
 Although university is not the be-all and end-all, it is not something that happens to many people in my community.
 In many cases, kids who go home and say, “I’m going to go to university,” will hear the answer, “No, you’re not.”
 That is extraordinary and we have to overcome it, because those experiences can lead to poor mental health and emotional wellbeing in children and perpetuate a lack of engagement in education.
 That is cyclical.